invertedv/mortgage_imports/README.md

 Clickhouse offers an alternative as it supports nesting.
 The final mortgage table has one row per loan with the monthly values nested within it.
 Conceptually, nesting is like embedding a table in each row.
-The monthly values can be accessed either as arrays or via ARRAY JOIN the table can effectively be expanded from 1 one row per loan 1 loan-month per row.
+The monthly values can be accessed either as arrays or using ARRAY JOIN the table is effectively be expanded from one row per loan to one loan-month per row.

 Further, multiple nested arrays are permitted.
 The mortgage table has a nested array for monthly data, months where there is modification activity and months where there is